robertocommit/PostgresqlSnapshotManager/README.md

 # PostgreSQL Snapshot Manager

 This tool automates the process of creating and managing PostgreSQL database backups.
-It features automated dump file creation, backup retention, activity logging, and email notifications on failure.
+It features automated dump file creation, backup retention, activity logging, email notifications on failure, and automatic upload of backups to AWS S3 for off-site storage.

 ## Prerequisites